 Standard Interface functions are easier-to-use and require a much shorter learning curve than the Internal Interface, but it's not as efficient as Internal Interface and can only create and maipulate rVariables, not zVariables.
 If you are not familiar with Internal Interface and need a very simple CDF in a short time, the use of Standard Interface is recommended.
-However, the Internal Interface (see Chapter 4 for details) is strongly recommended since it's not really hard to learn (see testPerlCDFii.pl included in the Perl-CDF package) and much more flexible and powerful than the Standard Interface.
+However, the Internal Interface (see Chapter 4 for details) is strongly recommended since it's not really hard to learn (see testPerICDFii.pl included in the PerI-CDF package) and much more flexible and powerful than the Standard Interface.

-There are two types of variables (rVariable and zVariable) in CDF, and they can happily coexist in a CDF: Every rVariable in a CDF must have the same number of dimensions and dimension sizes while each zVariable can have its own dimensionality.
+There are two types of variables (rVariable and zVariable) in CDF, and they can happily coexist in a CDF.
+Every rVariable in a CDF must have the same number of dimensions and dimension sizes while each zVariable can have its own dimensionality.
 Since all the rVariables in a CDF must have the same dimensions and dimension sizes, there'll be a lot of disk space wasted if a few variables need big arrays and many variables need small arrays.
 Since zVariable is more efficient in terms of storage and offers more functionality than rVariable, use of zVariable is strongly recommended.
 As a matter of fact, there's no reason to use rVariables at all if you are creating a CDF file from scratch.
 One may wonder why there are rVariables and zVariables, not just zVariables.
 When CDF was first introduced, only rVariables were available.
 The inefficiencies with rVariables were quickly realized and addressed with the introduction of zVariables in later CDF releases.

 The following sections describe the Standard Interface functions callable from Perl applications.
+Any function in Standard Interface that deals with a variable, its value or attribute, applies only to rVariables.
 Most functions return a status code (see Chapter 5).
 The Internal Interface is described in Chapter 4.
 An application can use either or both interfaces when necessary.